10 Popular Travel Tips That Are No Longer True

 This myth may have been true back in the 60s, when flights were a much rarer thing than they are today.
 Back then, the demand for a flight would naturally increase as the date approached, there being few other options.
 These days, a plethora of alternatives for the most popular routes means that demand is leveled out.
 In fact, you’re more likely to get a last-minute deal from an airline trying to fill seats.
 According to recent studies, the best time to buy a ticket was between six and seven weeks out.
+Here are 20 more airplane myths you need to stop believing before you book you board your next flight.

 The air on a plane may absorb every last drop of moisture from your skin like silica gel, but it doesn’t make you sick.
 In fact, airplanes spend a considerable amount of energy pumping in, filtering, warming, and pressurizing fresh air from outside the cabin.
 Some of the air is indeed recycled, but it is passes through numerous HEPA (high-efficiency particulate air) filters that draw out bacteria before being pumped back in the cabin.
 So what does get you sick on airplanes?
 The tray tables, lavatory handles, and headrests that are contacted by dozens of passengers a day, who aren’t all paragons of personal hygiene.

 The boom in sites like Priceline and Expedia has resulted in the misconception that the only way to get a good deal on a room is to use one of these online third-party bookers.
 In fact, many hotel chains, like InterContinental and Wyndham, offer rate guarantees and encourage customers to book directly with the hotels.
 Hotels will also frequently have discount or perk offers that third-party websites aren’t privy to, and it’s generally far easier to deal directly with the hotel than with a booking agent.
 On top of this, hotels give the upgrades, not booking agents.
+And don’t miss these 11 other secrets travel booking companies don’t want you to know!

-"You'll avoid crowds if you go early."Thinkstock
+“You’ll avoid crowds if you go early.”Maryna Pleshkun/Shutterstock

 That’s what your guidebook says—the same guidebook that was purchased by several million other tourists.
 There are only so many heritage sites, monuments, and parks in the world, but a practically unlimited supply of tourists.
 The inevitable fact is that Angkor Wat or Yellowstone will always be crowded, and your guidebook’s suggestion to go early will be followed by every other visitor.
 The trick is to go not early, but when no one else wants to go, like the middle of the day—when the sun has chased away the weaker tourists.

-"Always trust local knowledge."Thinkstock
+“Always trust local knowledge.”Kite_rin/Shutterstock

 How many hotels have you stayed at in your hometown?
 Just as you probably don’t know the ins and outs of the tourist industry in your city, it’s unlikely that a local in a foreign city will know the answer to a tourist’s every question.
 For hotels and sightseeing, your best bet is to ask fellow travelers, either in person or through the Internet.
 If you’re looking for directions, locals can be hit or miss: they might know where you’re going but the language barrier can be a problem.
 On the other hand, they tend to give good recommendations for places to eat.
 Everyone loves a good meal.
+Make sure you know these 68 travel tips for a stress-free vacation.

-"Street food is unsafe."Thinkstock
+“Street food is unsafe.”BlueOrange Studio/Shutterstock

 Countless travelers prefer to sit down in a restaurant for a bite to eat than stand up in the street with the rest of the country.
 There’s nothing wrong with wanting a little air-conditioning, but the idea that food is healthier because it’s prepared in a “proper” kitchen is dubious at best.
 First, you really don’t know what’s going on in that kitchen, because you can’t see inside.
 With street food, you can see the ingredients being prepared directly in front of you.
 And since street food is often deep-fried, stir-fried, or barbecued over very high heat, it’s likely that even if anything nefarious was in the ingredients, it’s long since been seared out of your meal.

-"Jet lag stems from lack of sleep."Thinkstock
+“Jet lag stems from lack of sleep.”aslysun

 If you think that popping some Gravol and passing out for a 12-hour flight is going to see you perky and jazzed on arrival, think again.
 Jet lag isn’t the result of exhaustion, it’s the result of a massive change in longitude.
 Your body’s circadian rhythms, which regulate when you sleep and eat, are governed by day and night.
 When you travel long distances east-west, your body clock is thrown out of whack.
 Its attempt to reset itself to the day-night cycle of your destination results in the sensation of jet lag.
 Sleeping on the plane is only wise if it’s nighttime at your destination.
+These are the 32 things your airplane pilot will never tell you.

 Looking at the government travel advisory map, it would appear unwise to venture to well over half the globe.
 Of course, the government is bound to take a “better safe than sorry” approach, like an overprotective parent.
 But take Thailand, for example.
 The government has marked it yellow, which suggests you should “exercise a high degree of caution”.
 This puts Thailand in the same category as violence-plagued countries like Egypt and Liberia.
 A tourist enjoying the beaches of Koh Samui would be perplexed at this assessment.
 The reality is that one should be aware of these advisories, but not take them at face value.
 (Thailand is yellow-colored for a “risk of demonstrations,” among other things.)